Our Services

 Using coffee enemas repeatedly can turn occasional loose stool into a persistent, hard-to-control diarrhea.
 Common complications include:

-If you notice these symptoms and want to better understand what might be causing them, try Ubie's free AI-powered Medically Approved Symptom Checker to get personalized insights and guidance on your next steps.
+If you're experiencing any combination of these symptoms and want to understand what might be causing them, you can check your symptoms now with Ubie's free AI symptom checker to receive personalized insights and guidance on your next steps.

 Recovering normal water transport and a healthy barrier takes time.
 Focus on nourishment, gentle support, and patience.